dataluscorp/browser/toolkit/components/extensions/docs/index.rst

 WebExtensions API Development
 =============================

-This documentation covers the implementation of WebExtensions inside Firefox.
+This documentation covers the implementation of WebExtensions inside Datalus.
 Documentation about existing WebExtension APIs and how to use them to develop WebExtensions is available
 `on MDN <https://developer.mozilla.org/en-US/Add-ons/WebExtensions>`_.